ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 The response to the PKCS#10 request MAY specify a reference to the enrolled certificate rather than the certificate itself (see {{certs-by-reference}}).

 * The PKCS#10 object MAY request a certificate for a static DH key instead of a signature key.
-This may result in a more compact request because the use of static DH keys may imply a proof-of-posession using a MAC, which is shorter than a signature.
+This may result in a more compact request because the use of static DH keys may imply a proof-of-possession using a MAC, which is shorter than a signature.
 Additionally, subsequent EDHOC sessions using static DH keys for authentication have less overhead than key exchange protocols using signature-based authentication credentials.

-* When the EDHOC handshake precedes the enrollment request, it is RECOMMENDED for the EST-client to leverage the information from the EDHOC session on the negotiated cipher suite when making a decision on which type of credential to enroll.
+* When the EDHOC handshake precedes the enrollment request, it is RECOMMENDED for the EST-client to leverage the information from the EDHOC session on the selected cipher suite when making a decision on which type of credential to enroll.

 # Protocol Design and Layering

 EST-oscore uses CoAP {{RFC7252}} and Block-Wise transfer {{RFC7959}} to transfer EST messages in the same way as {{RFC9148}}.
-Instead of DTLS record layer, OSCORE {{RFC8613}} is used to protect the messages conveying the EST payloads.
+Instead of the DTLS record layer, OSCORE {{RFC8613}} is used to protect the messages conveying the EST payloads.
-External Authorization Data (EAD) fields of EDHOC are intentionally not used to carry EST payloads because EDHOC needs not be executed in the case of re-enrollment.
+External Authorization Data (EAD) fields of EDHOC messages are intentionally not used to carry EST payloads because EDHOC needs not be executed in the case of re-enrollment.
 The DTLS handshake is replaced with EDHOC {{RFC9528}}.
 {{fig-stack}} below shows the layered EST-oscore architecture.
 Protocol design also allows that OSCORE and EDHOC messages are carried within the same CoAP message, as per {{RFC9668}}.